 Outdoor space in London is rarer than indoor space, so adding a roof terrace, if your property allows, is always worth the work.
 The picture above is from a project we did on a sixth-floor apartment in Rotherhithe.
 The owners renovated the entire flat, adding two bedrooms and a roof terrace, which created a room that’s flooded with light and air.

 If a roof terrace is not an option, a Juliet balcony can be the next best thing.
 While you can’t step outside, these types of balconies let in plenty of light and keep the room airy and cool, which can also help with getting better sleep.
 Juliet balconies can be added to mansard loft conversions, hip to gable or rear dormer loft conversions.
+Take a look at this fantastic project we completed in Barnet.

 Keeping your space uncluttered can help you sleep better and all those nooks and crannies in loft bedrooms can make storage easy.
 When planning your loft conversion, adding built-in fitted furniture into the space will help keep the room clutter-free and maximise floor space.
 Placing cupboards under the eaves is also a great way to add storage.